-Test Results Possible Solutions

-Anomaly

-Check distance to anomaly.
+Test Results Possible Solutions Anomaly Check distance to anomaly.
 Go to distance indicated and check for obvious problem (for example, splice in cable, couplers, kink or bend in cable, bad connection).
 Re-terminate the segment to eliminate the problem.
 If the problem continues, make sure other parameters, such as attenuation, are within limits.
 If they are, check the specification you are testing to.
 If nothing is mentioned in the specification regarding anomalies and all other parameters are within specification, the segment should be fine.
 The anomaly threshold was chosen to aid you in cable troubleshooting.
 If you do not want to view the anomalies, increase the threshold settings (refer to Chapter 9, Setup).

-The length measurement is not accurate

-Check that the NVP is correct.

-For the most accurate measurement, you must calibrate the unit with a sample of the cable.

-SCAN-LAN VI will not display a length measurement Make sure cable is connected to SCAN-LAN VI.

-Disconnect the remote unit or any other equipment from the far end of the cable.

-If the cable is less than five feet, the SCAN-LAN VI displays "Cable < 5 feet."

-If the cable is longer than 2,000 feet, the SCAN-LAN VI indicates the cable is too long to measure.
+The length Check that the NVP is correct. measurement is not accurate For the most accurate measurement, you must calibrate the unit with a sample of the cable.
+SCAN-LAN Vt Make sure cable is connected to SCAN-LAN Vt. will not display a Disconnect the remote unit or any other equipment from the length far end of the cable. measurement If the cable is less than five feet, the SCAN-LAN Vt displays "Cable < 5 feet."
+If the cable is longer than 2,000 feet, the SCAN-LAN Vt indicates the cable is too long to measure.

-Test Results The length test reveals OPEN Possible Solutions If the remote unit is connected during the length test, the remote creates an OPEN in order to measure the length.
-If the cable was terminated during the test, the SCAN-LAN VI could not measure length.
+Test Results Possible Solutions The length test If the remote unit is connected during the length test, the reveals OPEN remote creates an OPEN in order to measure the length.
+If the cable was terminated during the test, the SCAN-LAN $\ensuremath{Vt}$ could not measure length.
 If you are concerned about continuity, perform a Wire Map test.
 Length exceeds Compare measured values with expected values. the specification Make sure the NVP is correct by calibrating the unit to the cable.
 Adjust the length of the cable as necessary.
-Length is double what it should be Check the termination of the cable. what it should be If the cable is not connected to the remote unit, the termination hardware may automatically loop back pins (IBM Type A connectors work this way, for example).
+Length is double Check the termination of the cable. what it should be If the cable is not connected to the remote unit, the termination hardware may automatically loop back pins (IBM Type A connectors work this way, for example).
 Thus, the length is twice the distance of the cable.
 Length says Perform a Wire Map test on the segment. <5 feet when the cable is longer If Wire Map shows all pairs are OPEN or SHORT, the SCAN- LAN Vt cannot detect the remote unit.
-Thus, all pairs are OPEN or SHORT within 5 ft. of the SCAN-LAN VI.
+Thus, all pairs are OPEN or SHORT within 5 ft. of the SCAN-LAN Vt.
 If Wire Map results report that all wires are straight-through, re-run the Length test.
-Measured lengths of wire pairs in the same cable are Some variation (plus or minus a few percent) is normal because of the way wire pairs are twisted together in a UTP cable.
+Measured lengths Some variation (plus or minus a few percent) is normal because of wire pairs in the of the way wire pairs are twisted together in a UTP cable. same cable are different